Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 That buyer is a real estate investor.

-But not just a typical agent-buyer relationship.
+But this isn’t a typical agent-buyer relationship.

 How?